zannloo/tp/docs/DeveloperGuide.md

     Use case resumes at step 1.

-**Use case: Create a ToDo**
+**Use case: Create a ToDo task**

 **MSS**

-1. User requests to create a ToDo task.
+1. User requests to create a ToDo task either.
 2. ProfBook creates the Task under specified path/current path.

    Use case ends.